 Many dog walking, dog daycare, pet sitting, and boarding companies send their employees to the Dog Walking Academy to fast-track their training in dog behavior, handling, and safety.
 And many of our students attend in order to better compete for these jobs.

 What DWA grads say

-“This course has inspired me to breath new life into something I’ve been doing now for almost seven years, and to take it to the next level.
+“This course has inspired me to breathe new life into something I’ve been doing now for almost seven years, and to take it to the next level.
 I would absolutely recommend this course to experienced and inexperienced dog walkers.”

 – Sara Munro, Built to Behave, Santa Barbara, CA

 “The Dog Walking Academy was an eye-opener.
 I went in expecting to learn about dogs and dog behavior, and I did.
 I also came out having learned about being a business person in a very specialized industry.”